 Ski poles may not seem necessary to beginners, but they are incredibly important both on-piste and out in the backcountry.
-The gear adds much needed balance to your runs and provides you with extra stability regardless of where you like to ride.
-They can truly make you a better skier.
+They add much-needed balance to your runs and provide you with extra stability regardless of where you like to ride.
+They can genuinely make you a better skier.

 - Who Should Get This

-- Best Ski Poles in 2020: What to Consider
+- Best Ski Poles: What to Look For

 Who Should Get This